About

 … I’m from Lille, north of France a few kilometers from the belgian border.
 The land is as flat as in the song of Jacques Brel “le plat pays” with quite a lot of ways for bicycles, not as much as in Belgium or Holland, but it is not so bad.

 I started longboarding at the end of last summer and I discovered LDP at the same time thanks to the pavedwave website.
 It immediately interested me, first as a natural way of commuting.
-Second I like endurance, I’m also a marathon runner.
-I think I’m addicted to skumping now. …
+Second I like endurance, I’m also a marathon runner. …

 Happy new pumping year